FAQ

 • Simplify system navigation for patients, clients, families and caregivers, 24/7

-• Bi-weekly meetings were held between the hospital, Public Health, Primary Care, EMS, Mental Health and Addictions and Community/Long Term Care Centres, to discuss COVID response for issues such as Assessment Centre planning and support, staffing supports for Alternate Health Facilities if needed and Community needs and barriers.
+• Bi-weekly meetings were held between hospitals, Niagara Region Public Health, primary care, Niagara EMS, mental health and addictions, and community/long-term care centres to discuss our COVID response for issues such as asessment centre planning and support, staffing supports for alternate health facilities, if needed, and community needs and barriers.

-• There was a community Personal Protective Equipment (PPE) response led by Public Health, Primary Care and Hospital to support local supply and distribution of PPE across Niagara providers.
+• There was a community personal protective equipment (PPE) response led by Niagara Region Public Health, primary care, and hospitals to support local supply and distribution of PPE across Niagara providers.

 • One coordinated team of health care providers working together to meet your needs